mbrooker/mbrooker-blog/_posts/2022-11-29-snapstart.md

 I can't say anything here about future plans for using MicroVM snapshots at AWS.
 But I do believe that they are a powerful tool for system designers and researchers, which I think are currently under-used.
 Firecracker has the ability to restore a MicroVM snapshot in as little as 4ms (or about 10ms for a full decent-sized Linux system), and it's no doubt possible to optimize this further.
 I expect that sub-millisecond restore times are possible, as are restore times with a CPU cost not much higher than a traditional fork (or even a traditional thread start).
 This reality changes the way we think about what VMs can be used for - making them useful for much smaller, shorter-lived, and transient applications than most would assume.

-Firecracker's full and incremental snapshot support [is already open source](https://github.com/firecracker-microvm/firecracker/blob/main/docs/snapshotting/snapshot-support.md), and already offers great performance and density<a name="foot4"></a>.
+Firecracker's full and incremental snapshot support [is already open source](https://github.com/firecracker-microvm/firecracker/blob/main/docs/snapshotting/snapshot-support.md), and already offers great performance and density<sup>[4](#foot4)</sup>.
 But Firecracker is far from the last word in restore-optimized VMMs.
 I would love to see more research in this area, exploring what is possible from user space and kernel space, and even how hardware virtualization support can be optimized for fast restores.

 **In Video Form**